Razali Ibrahim: Politics

 Razali was elected to the Parliament in the 2004 general election.
-He was reelected again in the 2008 general election.
-Five years later, during the 2013 general election he was returned to Parliament.
+He was reelected again in the 2008 general election and in the 2013 general election.
 His margin of victory was reduced significantly by a drop in ethnic Chinese support for BN from the Muar electorate which was approximately 35% Chinese.
 He remained a deputy minister after the election, although was shifted to the Prime Minister's Department.
 Later in 2013 he vacated his post as the deputy chief of UMNO's youth wing due to his age, and won election to the 25-member Supreme Council of the full party.
 In the 2018 general election he lost and failed to retain his parliamentary seat.
 Razali's defeat was despite the former Deputy Prime Minister Ahmad Zahid Hamidi purposely campaign trail to Muar a day before polling day during which Zahid had quipped in full confident that he "might as well go jump into the well if he loses" in dismissing reports of BN possibly losing the seat.